brybranmuffin/RAG-Guardrails-App/README.md

 1. In your web browser, navigate to the Google Colab interface
 2. upload the application.ipynb file to Google Colab
-3. recreate the file structure in the left panel by clicking the folder icon and navigating to the files in the repo
+3. recreate the file structure in the left panel
+4. upload the data, config, and prompts files to the left panel

  ```
 root